williampathadan/Sprint-Challenge--Theory-Algorithms/theory/README.md

 ## Regular Expressions

-Find regexes that match the following.
-(E.g. find a single regex that matches both `antelope` and `antelopes`.)
+Find regexes that match the following. (e.g. find a single regex that matches both `antelope` and `antelopes`.)

 * Regex that matches: